hkl690/5-C-Sharp-Login-Form-Sign-Up/README.md

-# 5 C-Sharp Custom Window Chrome and Styles
+# 5-C-Sharp Custom Window Chrome and Styles

 Creating a simple pop-up Window with menu commands and can be resized.
 A logo is added in the title for customization.